michellelclement/yoga-flow-ms1/README.md

 ## Tools Used
 * [Balsamiq](https://balsamiq.com/) - Used to create my wireframes, showing the positioning of elements on varying screen sizes.
-* [Adobe Photoshop](http://google.com) - Photoshop was used to create my map image
+* [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) - Photoshop was used to create my map image
-* [Adobe Color](http://google.com) - This tool helped me to select my complementing colours
+* [Adobe Color](https://color.adobe.com/create) - This tool helped me to select my complementing colours
 * [W3C HTML Validator](https://validator.w3.org/) - I used this tool to check the validity of my HTML code.
 * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - I used this tool to check the validity of my CSS code.
+* [Autoprefixed](https://autoprefixer.github.io/) - I used this tool to check the validity of my CSS code.

 ## Project Setup